-APC announces new website, social media accounts — Nigeria Today
+APC Announces New Website, Social Media Accounts — Nigeria Today

-The APC said its new website will be regularly updated with news on party accomplishments and events.
+The All Progressives Congress (APC) has announced the debut of its newly-designed website and other official social media accounts.
+In a release signed by the party’s national publicity secretary, Mallam Bolaji Abdullahi, the APC’s official social media handles include Website: www.officialapcng.com, Twitter: https://twitter.com/OfficialAPCNg, Facebook: https://web.facebook.com/officialapcng/ Instagram:https://www.instagram.com/officialapcng/, YouTube: Official APC Nigeria The statement added that “The […]

-The post APC announces new website, social media accounts appeared first on Premium Times Nigeria.
+The post APC Announces New Website, Social Media Accounts appeared first on Leadership Nigeria Newspapers.

 Do you have something awesome to share with the world?
 Click here to share